Three counties and three different small towns centered around old historic courthouses and so authentic Florida. A must see!

 The first town we traveled to was Dade City in eastern Paso County.
 A beautiful and quaint small town surrounded by citrus groves and farms.
 The courthouse is located in a town square with several small shops and restaurants surrounding it on all four sides.
 A classic Greek revival style courthouse from 1909.

 Just a few miles away in Hernando County is Brooksville, Florida.
-The canopy of old live oaks is found every where in this quaint small Florida town.
-Visitors can choose from many options, like the old Florida theme park of Weeki Wachee, to biking the Withlacoochee State Trail and to fishing in its waterways which also attract spectacular birds.
+The canopy of old live oaks is found everywhere in this quaint small Florida town.
+Visitors can choose from many options, like the old Florida theme park of Weeki Wachee, to biking the Withlacoochee State Trail and to fishing in its waterways which also attracts spectacular birds.

 The last town we visited was Inverness in Citrus County just 75 miles from Tampa.
 The stunning 1912 courthouse was restored by the community and is now a Heritage Museum.
 There are several artifacts from the local springs to view in the museum.
-Several restaurants and interesting old world shops are located in historic downtown.
-The Withlacoochee State Trail also has access in Citrus County and the trail is mostly shaded and generally flat, which is great for beginner hikers and bikers.
+Several restaurants and interesting old-world shops are located in historic downtown.
+The Withlacoochee State Trail also has access to Citrus County and the trail is mostly shaded and generally flat, which is great for beginner hikers and bikers.

 Since I was born and raised 3 hours from where Elvis Presley lived at Graceland, I am a huge fan.
 In July of 1961, the movie “Follow that Dream” was filmed in parts of Citrus County and I just had to go and see where that area was located.

 Its really not hard to find since the county road is named “Follow that Dream”.
 Located near Crystal River and Yankeetown where we had visited on another trip of Untouched Florida.

 The sign marking the road and area where the movie was filmed.